 “Respirator” expresses my concern for the difficulties and loneliness of people's survival within China's climate of severe air pollution in 2015.
 People wear this respirator to endure the smog.
 Every breath taken reminds us of our relationship with nature, our place in history.
 This influenced my future pursuits and defined what art and technology mean to me: to expand the human body's boundaries, augment our human abilities and senses, while always caring for others as well as the natural world.

 "Human-machine interaction" is realized through Arduino.
 A sound sensor receives the sound of a person breathing while wearing a mask, converts it into an electronic signal, and controls th sound of the speaker through programs and circuit boards.
 I translated the physiological function of breathing into electronic signals.
-My breath triggered the speaker to play the recorded sound from "Great Smog of London documentary".
-"London's so-called 'Romantic Fog' in 195 ended in a disaster, but its real power was never known."
-The voice sounded like an isolated world, but history was always strikingly similar.
+My breath triggered the speaker to play the recorded sound from the“Great Smog of London” documentary.
+"London's so-called 'Romantic Fog' in 1952 ended in a disaster, but its real power was never known."
+T